stormpath/stormpath.github.io/source/rest/product-guide/index.markdown

 ***
 ## Custom Data

-`Account` and `Group` resources have predefined fields that are useful to many `Applications`, but you are likely to have your own custom data that you need to associate with an account or group as well.

-For this reason, both the account and group resources support a linked `customData` resource that you can use for your own needs.
+Stormpath resources have predefined fields that are useful to many `Applications`, but you are likely to have your own requirements and custom fields that you need to associate with Stormpath resources.
+For this reason, `Accounts`, `Groups`, `Applications`, `Directories` and `Tenant` resources support a linked `customData` resource that you can use for your own needs.

 The `customData` resource is a schema-less JSON object (aka 'map', 'associative array', or 'dictionary') that allows you to specify whatever name/value pairs you wish.

-The `customData` resource `href` is always the account or group `href` with a `/customData` suffix:
+The `customData` resource `href` is always the Stormpath resource `href` with a `/customData` suffix:

 <a class="anchor" name="account-custom-data-resource-uri"></a>
 **Account Custom Data Resource URI**